stg-tud/apsa/2019/3-Java-TAC/TAC.md

  - Intra-procedural analyses:
    - to type the reference variables

 ^ E.g., in Soot many of the steps described above are performed sequentially.
-OPAL, however, uses a different approach inspired by graph-free data-flow analysis[^GraphFreeDataFlowAnalysis] to compute the three-address code representation in two steps: (1) performing the data-flow analysis, (2) generation of the final three address code.
+OPAL, however, uses a different approach inspired by graph-free data-flow analysis[^GraphFreeDataFlowAnalysis] to compute the three-address code representation in two steps: (1) performing the data-flow analysis, (2) generation of the final three-address code.
 This enables OPAL to be faster and more precise.

 ^ <!----------------------------------------------------------------------------------------------->